bliebeskind/Gene-Ages/README.md

 **"Towards Consensus Gene Ages"**
 Benjamin J. Liebeskind, Claire D. McWhite, and Edward M. Marcotte

+If you use any of the information or code in this repository, please cite the paper above.

 ### How old is my gene?

 If you study a certain gene or gene family, you might be interested in knowing how many other organisms share orthologs of that gene.
 Or maybe you want to annotate genomic datasets with gene ages to get an idea of how deep in evolutionary time different pathways were assembled.
 If so, look no further!